mikechambers/mikechambers.github.io/source/_posts/2002-07-10-branden-hall-session-2-of-3-creating-applications-in-flash-mx.markdown

                                                                 *   &#8220;Best way to connect flash to servers. period. end of story.&#8221;
                                                                     *   Can send and receive native Flash / Data types. don&#8217;t have to do any data serialization / de-serialization.
-                                                                        *   Can directly call remote services from flash (java, .net, cfmx, web services, etc&#8230;).
+                                                                        *   Can directly call remote services from flash (java, .net, cfmx, web services, etc...).
                                                                             *   Authoring Components are free from macromedia.com.
 Gateway is included with jrun4, and cfmx. will be avaliable for .net and java servers.</UL>

                                                                             XML is a very verbose way to serialize data.
 Flash Player communicates with Flash Remoting Adaptor via AMF, a binary format created specifically to serialize ActionScript data types. very efficient and lightweight.